 Methylprednisolone sodium succinate has the same metabolic and anti-inflammatory actions as methylprednisolone.
 When given parenterally and in equimolar quantities, the two compounds are equivalent in biologic activity.
 Following the intravenous injection of methylprednisolone sodium succinate, demonstrable effects are evident within one hour and persist for a variable period.
 Excretion of the administered dose is nearly complete within 12 hours.
 Thus, if constantly high blood levels are required, injections should be made every 4 to 6 hours.
 This preparation is also rapidly absorbed when administered intramuscularly and is excreted in a pattern similar to that observed after intravenous injection.

-When oral therapy is not feasible, and the strength, dosage form and route of administration of the drug reasonably lend the preparation to the treatment of the condition, A-METHAPRED™ sterile powder is indicated for intravenous or intramuscular use in the following conditions:
+When oral therapy is not feasible, and the strength, dosage form, and route of administration of the drug reasonably lend the preparation to the treatment of the condition, the intravenous or intramuscular use of A-METHAPRED™ Sterile Powder is indicated as follows:

 Allergic states: Control of severe or incapacitating allergic conditions intractable to adequate trials of conventional treatment in asthma, atopic dermatitis, contact dermatitis, drug hypersensitivity reactions, perennial or seasonal allergic rhinitis, serum sickness, transfusion reactions.

 Dermatologic diseases: Bullous dermatitis herpetiformis, exfoliative erythroderma, mycosis fungoides, pemphigus, severe erythema multiforme (Stevens-Johnson syndrome).